-- Schemes to provide redundancy at lower cost by using disk striping combined with parity bits - Different RAID organizations, or RAID levels, have differing cost, performance and reliability characteristics - RAID Level 0: Block striping; non-redundant. - Used in high-performance applications where data lose is not critical. - RAID Level 1: Mirrored disks with block striping - Offers best write performance. - Popular for applications such as storing log files in a database system.
+- Schemes to provide redundancy at lower cost by using disk striping combined with parity bits - Different RAID organizations, or RAID levels, have differing cost, performance and reliability characteristics - □ RAID Level 0: Block striping; non-redundant. - Refer to disk array with striping at level of blocks (1 or a group of continuous blocks).
+Used in high-performance applications where data lose is not critical. - RAID Level 1: Mirrored disks with block striping - Offers best write performance. - Popular for applications such as storing log files in a database system.

-- RAID Level 2: Memory-Style Error-Correcting-Codes (ECC) with bit striping - Each byte is assigned a parity bit: the bit records whether the number of bits in the byte that are set to 1 is even or odd - If one bit in the byte gets damaged the parity of the byte changes and will not match the computed parity ALL 1-BIT ERRORS ARE DETECTED (Error Detection Code) - Error correcting codes store extra bits to reconstruct the data if a single bit gets damaged - Disks labelled P store the ECC
+- RAID Level 2: Memory-Style Error-Correcting-Codes (ECC) organization with bit striping - Parity codes or Hamming code - If one bit in gets damaged the parity of the data changes and will not match the computed parity ALL 1-BIT ERRORS ARE DETECTED (Error Detection Code) - Error correcting codes store extra bits to reconstruct the data if a single bit gets damaged (more bits for error correction) - Disks labelled P store the ECC exploit the fact that disk controllers can detect whether a sector has been read correctly